rguides

 plot(intersection)

 Coordinate reference systems (CRS) define how coordinates map to locations on Earth.
-The sf package handles both projected (Cartesian) and geographic (spherical) coordinate systems.
+The sf package handles both projected (Cartesian) and geographic (spherical) coordinate systems through the PROJ library:

 # Check the CRS of an object